dustinGodfrey/dndroller/README.md

 <p>This application can be cleaned up and made much more efficient.
 I will be updating this application and making it more efficient over time, documenting the changes here.</p>

-<p>The Dice Roller has my character stats hard coded and replaces the dice rolling interface on sites like Dnd Beyond.</p>
+<p>The Dice Roller has my character stats hard coded and replaces the dice rolling interface on sites like DnD Beyond.</p>

 <p>This application has the following features:</p>
 - Roll Initiative<br>